Norse settlement of North America: Norse settlements in Canada

 Greenland lacked natural resources like forests and iron ore.
 The Greenlanders' oral history, recorded in the Saga of the Greenlanders and Saga of Erik the Red, mentions several places to the south or west that could supplement what was available on Greenland, notably Markland, Helluland, and Vinland.
-There is generally believed to be a historical basis for Norse voyages to these places, despite some fantastical elements in the sagas such as Great Ireland and the uniped who kills Thorvald Asvaldsson in Vinland.
+There is generally believed to be a historical basis for Norse voyages to these places, despite some fantastical elements in the sagas, such as Great Ireland and the uniped who kills Thorvald Eiriksson in Vinland.
 In Adam of Bremen's 11th-century chronicle Gesta Hammaburgensis ecclesiae pontificum, he briefly mentions Greenland and islands beyond Norway including one "called Vinland".
 (Note: "In the ocean there are very many other islands of which not the least is Greenland, situated far out in the ocean opposite the mountains of Sweden and the Rhiphaean range. [...]
 He spoke also of yet another island of the many found in that ocean.
 It is called Vinland because vines producing excellent wine grow wild there.
 That unsown crops also abound on that island we have ascertained not from fabulous reports but from the trustworthy relation of the Danes.
 Beyond that island, he said, no habitable land is found in that ocean, but every place beyond it is full of impenetrable ice and intense darkness.")
 Icelandic annals record that, in 1347, a ship arrived from Greenland that had drifted off course while sailing to Markland for wood.
-A 13th-century Icelandic description of the world gives the rough order of the lands described in the sagas as Greenland, Helluland, Markland, and Vinland, which the author suspected was part of Africa.
+An Icelandic description of the world written circa 1300 gives the rough order of the lands described in the sagas as Greenland, Helluland, Markland, and Vinland, which the author suspected was part of Africa.
 (Note: "In the outermost part of Italy, we find Apulia, which northern peoples call Pulsland.
 In middle Italy lies Romaborg.
 North in Italy is Langobardia, which we call Langbardaland.
 North of the mountains in the east, lies Saxland, and to the southwest, Fracland.
 Hyspania, which we refer to as Spanland, is a grand kingdom to the south, stretching down to the Mediterranean, between Langbardaland and Fracland.
 Rin [the Rhine] is a huge river running from Mundia in the north, in between Saxland and Fracland.
 Near the mouth of the Rhine lies Frisland, to the north by the sea.
 North of Saxland we find Danmork.
 The ocean swells into Austrveg (Østersjøen) by Denmark.
 Sviþjóð is east of Denmark; Noregr to the north.
 In the north of Norway lies Finnmörk.
 From here the coast bends towards the northeast and then to the east to Bjarmaland, which pays taxes to the kings of Garda.
 From Bjarmaland there is unbuilt land (löndobygd) stretching north up to where Grænland begins.
 Past Grænland, to the south, is Helluland, past which lies Markland, and from there it is not far to Vinland, which some people still believe is connected to Africa.
 England and Scotland are one island, but each a kingdom of their own. Írland is a great island. Ísland is also a large island, north of Ireland.
 All these countries belong to the part of the world called Europe.")
-In Europe, several medieval works reproduced this general description in cities as far away as Milan, where Dominican chronicler Galvano Fiamma mentioned terra que dicitur Marckalada 'the land called Markland' west of Greenland circa 1345.
+In Europe, several medieval works reproduced this general description in cities as far away as Milan, where the Dominican chronicler Galvano Fiamma mentioned terra que dicitur Marckalada 'the land called Markland' west of Greenland circa 1345.
 Where these places would correspond to in modern-day Canada is still debated.
-Greenland colonists used timber for their boats and homes, so they likely made many unrecorded trips south for wood.
-Microscopic analysis of the materials used at 5 Norse sites on Greenland, shows that many families relied on driftwood and the sparse local trees, while the larger farms sourced lumber from Europe and North America.